-- (1) Historical amounts do not include pro forma adjustments for income taxes as a result of our change in tax status, which was effective on August 21, 2012 upon consummation of the Business Combination. - (2) We calculate Adjusted EBITDA by taking net income calculated in accordance with accounting principles generally accepted in the United States, or GAAP, and adjusting for interest expense, income taxes, depreciation and amortization, non-cash change in fair value of warrants, deferred compensation expense, stock based compensation expense, and special charges including equity related transaction costs, litigation and investigation costs, and the write-off of debt issuance costs.
+- (3) We calculate Adjusted EBITDA by taking net income calculated in accordance with accounting principles generally accepted in the United States, or GAAP, and adjusting for interest expense, income taxes, depreciation and amortization, non-cash change in fair value of warrants, deferred compensation expense, stock based compensation expense, and special charges including equity related transaction costs, litigation and investigation costs, and the write-off of debt issuance costs.
 Adjusted EBITDA margin is equal to Adjusted EBITDA divided by net sales.
 We believe that these non-GAAP measures of financial results provide useful information to management and investors regarding certain financial and business trends relating to our financial condition and results of operations.
 Our management uses these non-GAAP measures to compare our performance to that of prior periods for trend analyses, for purposes of determining management incentive compensation, and for budgeting and planning purposes.
-These measures are used in monthly financial reports prepared for management and our board of directors.
-We believe that the use of these non-GAAP financial measures provides an additional tool for investors to use in evaluating ongoing operating results and trends and in comparing our financial measures with other specialty retailers, many of which present similar non-GAAP financial measures to investors.

-- (3) Gross margin is gross profit divided by net sales. - (4) Operating income margin is income from operations divided by net sales. - (5) Same store sales growth is the percentage change in sales of comparable stores period over period.
+These measures are used in monthly financial reports prepared for management and our Board of Directors.
+We believe that the use of these non-GAAP financial measures provides an additional tool for investors to use in evaluating ongoing operating results and trends and in comparing our financial measures with other specialty retailers, many of which present similar non-GAAP financial measures to investors. - (4) Gross margin is gross profit divided by net sales. - (5) Operating income margin is income from operations divided by net sales. - (6) Same store sales growth is the percentage change in sales of comparable stores period over period.
 A store is considered comparable on the first day of the 13th full month of operation.
+When a store in relocated, it is excluded from the same stores sales growth calculation.
 Same store sales growth amounts include total charges to customers less any actual returns.
 Beginning in 2015, we include estimated return provisions and sales allowances in the same store sales calculation.
 Prior to 2015, we did not include estimated return provisions or sale allowances in the same store sales calculation, as return reserves were calculated on a consolidated level.
 Same store sales data reported by other companies may be prepared on a different basis and therefore may not be useful for purposes of comparing our results to those of other businesses.

-Reconciliation of Non-GAAP Adjusted EBITDA to GAAP Net (Loss) Income
+Reconciliation of Non-GAAP Adjusted EBITDA to GAAP Net Income (Loss)

-Years Ended December 31, 2015 2014 2013 2012 2011 (in thousands) Net income (loss) \$ 15,696 \$ 10,547 \$ (35,660) \$ (46,887) \$ 31,360 Interest expense 2,584 3,141 2,581 1,252 443 Income taxes 11,076 7,382 11,942 (2,002) 733 Change in fair value of warrants - - 54,219 82,063 - Depreciation & amortization 22,236 19,925 14,316 10,530 8,651 Deferred compensation expense - - - 3,897 1,415 Special charges 1,283 1,848 2,216 400 - Stock based compensation 5,545 4,617 4,680 1,381 Adjusted EBITDA \$ 58,420 \$ 47,460 \$ 54,294 \$ 50,634 \$ 42,602
+Year rs Ended Dece mbei 31, 2016 2015 2014 2013 2012 (in thousand ls) Net income (loss) \$ 18,463 \$ 15,696 \$ 10,54 7 : \$ (35,660) \$ (46,887) Interest expense 1,715 2,584 3,14 1 2,581 1,252 Income taxes 12,876 11,076 7,38 2 11,942 (2,002) Change in fair value of warrants - - - 54,219 82,063 Depreciation & amortization 23,042 22,236 19,92 .5 14,316 10,530 Deferred compensation expense - - - - 3,897 Special charges 7,618 1,283 1,84 8 2,216 400 Stock based compensation 4,333 5,545 4,61 7 4,680 1,381 Adjusted EBITDA \$ 68,047 \$ 58,420 \$ 47,46 0 \$ 54,294 \$ 50,634